atraboulsi27/Needleman-Wunsch/README.md

 ### The Needleman-Wunsch Algorithm on the GPU:

 As you can see, the Needleman-Wunsch Algorithm on the GPU presents itself, in two parts.
-First, there is a driver function `nw_gpu0` that runs on the CPU that controls, and then, there is `nw_kernel` that runs on the gpu.
+First, there is a driver function `nw_gpu0` that runs on the CPU, and then, there is `nw_kernel` that runs on the gpu.
-As

 ```C++
  1  __global__ void nw_kernel0(unsigned char* reference, unsigned char* query, int* matrix, unsigned int N, int iteration_number) {